eptecon/ECS/README.md

-ECS: Electronic Connectivity System (ECS) for wireless connection of sensors and actors with cloud
+ECS: Electronic Connectivity System (ECS) for wireless connection of sensors and actuators with cloud
 ======

 ECS is a firmware for ESP32 Microcontroller for designing of device to cloud connectivity.
 It can be used for fast prototyping of connectivity solutions.